UfiairENE/UfiairENE/README.md

 # Hi there,

-I'm Covenant Ufia, a Software Developer.
+I'm Covenant Irene Ufia, a Software Developer.

 And I'm excited Building amazing products.